-When you have psoriasis, a chronic inflammatory disease, it’s completely normal to feel self-conscious about your skin.
-When red, scaly lesions pop up on your hands, face, or legs, they can attract unwanted attention.
-For some people living with psoriasis, this can erode confidence and even lead to social isolation and depression.
+When you have psoriasis, it’s completely normal to feel self-conscious about your skin.
+Scaly lesions that pop up on your hands, face, or legs can attract unwanted attention.
+For some people, living with this chronic inflammatory skin condition can erode confidence and even lead to social isolation and depression.

-As many as 60 percent of people with psoriasis say the skin disease has reduced their quality of life, according to a National Psoriasis Foundation (NPF) survey.
-The study also found that women are more severely impacted by the emotional and social effects of psoriasis than men.
-Psoriatic arthritis, a related condition which affects up to 30 percent of people with psoriasis, can also cause deformed fingers and toes, which contribute to self-consciousness.
+As many as 60 percent of people with psoriasis say the skin disease has reduced their quality of life, according to a National Psoriasis Foundation survey.
+The study also found that women report being more severely impacted by the emotional and social effects of psoriasis than men.

 “I’ve kept it hidden from family and close friends for 34 years,” one member said.
 “It has impacted my life in very negative ways.”